Netflix’s Ted Bundy Film Isn’t On The U.K. Platform & Subscribers Are Baffled

 Despite being a Netflix Original, Sky Cinema retains the right to distribute Extremely Wicked, Shockingly Evil and Vile in both the U.K. and Ireland.

-So, U.K. users wanting to watch the film will need to acquire a Sky movies subscription first.
+So, U.K. users wanting to watch the film will need to acquire a Sky Cinema subscription first.

 FYI all, #ExtremelyWicked is available on Sky Cinema from today in the UK and Ireland.